We know D.C. Get our free newsletter to stay in the know.

 It is named after the Indian, but Geronimo: An American Legend is barely a revisionist western.
 The film takes as its protagonists Lts.
 Charles Gatewood (Jason Patric) and Britton Davis (Matt Damon), with smaller roles for Al Seiber (Robert Duvall) and Brig.
 Gen. George Crook (Gene Hackman)—all genuine historical personages lightly fictionalized by original scripter John Milius and rewrite man Larry Gross.
-Like most Hollywood Indians before him, this Geronimo (Cherokee actor Wes Studi) remains the Other, while the government double-dealings against him and his people are reduced to narration and end titles.
+Like most Hollywood Indians before him, this Geronimo (Cherokee actor Wes Studi) remains the Other, while the

 The tension here is not so much between Apache and “white eye” as between history and the film’s subtitle.
 In his time, Geronimo did qualify as a “legend,” thanks largely to the efforts of the 1880s’ equivalents of The National Enquirer and A Current Affair; even his name was given to him by observers, Mexican soldiers who may have been thinking of the desert-dwelling St. Jerome when they started calling Goyahkla “Geronimo.”
 Still, other than the Chiricahua Apaches’ impressive ability to vanish into the mountains—and in this they were aided by the border with Mexico, across which troops generally were not allowed to pursue them—little about the campaign to capture Geronimo seems mythic in the cold light of history.